There are comprehensive legal requirements for Self Managed Super Funds (SMSF) and that’s why you need the help of an expert.

 As the name implies, a Self-Managed Super Fund (SMSF) (also known as DIY super) is a private super fund that you manage yourself.

 All members of an SMSF must also be its trustees.
 If a fund chooses to have a corporate trustee, each SMSF member must be a director of the company concerned.
 The company must be registered with the Australian Securities and Investments Commission (ASIC) and each director of that company must also be a member of its corresponding SMSF.
-An SMSF can currently have up to four trustees/members, although there has been talk about increasing this to six.
+From 1 July 2021 the number of trustees/members an SMSF can have has increased from four up to six.

 An SMSF gives you greater investment flexibility and greater control of your assets and investment decisions which may allow you to better manage the tax effectiveness of your superannuation savings and your estate planning decisions.